Organizations face an ever-increasing list of statutory, regulatory, contractual, and legal compliance obligations.

 The Payment Card Industry Data Security Standard (PCI DSS)

-The Payment Card Industry Data Security Standard (PCI DSS) has been devised to increase security around card transactions.
-Acknowledged the world over, compliance to the PCI Standard is mandatory for card-accepting organisations.
-The standard requires merchants to demonstrate a secure IT network that protects card holder data, maintain a vulnerability management programme, implement access control measures and regularly test their networks.
+The PCI DSS (Payment Card Industry Data Security Standard) has been devised to increase security around card transactions.
+The Standard is acknowledged the world over, and compliance is mandatory for card-accepting organizations.
+It requires merchants to demonstrate a secure IT network that protects cardholder data, maintain a vulnerability management program, implement access control measures, and regularly test their networks.

 US breach laws by State

-Personal information in the United States is currently protected by a patchwork of industry-specific federal laws and state legislation whose scope and jurisdiction vary.
+Personal information in the US is protected by federal and state laws with varying rules and authority.
 Our Data Breach Notification Laws by State page provides more information on individual state obligations.

 The EU General Data Protection Regulation (GDPR)